Providing An Experienced Defense With Charges Involving Vandalism And Graffiti

-In my 35 years as a criminal defense attorney, I have obtained thousands of PTI’s for clients accused of Vandalism, and while every case is unique, I will do my best to ensure you receive the lightest penalties possible under the circumstances of your case.
+In my decades as a criminal defense attorney, I have obtained thousands of PTIs for clients accused of vandalism.
+While every case is unique, I will do my best to ensure you receive the lightest penalties possible under the circumstances of your case.
 Furthermore, if the property damage is below $2,000, your case can be resolved in Municipal Court.
-If you’ve been accused of any local property crime like vandalism, graffiti, or criminal mischief, contact me, New Jersey Vandalism Lawyer at 1-866-664-8118 for a free initial consultation.
-Our firm defends individuals accused of Vandalism throughout New Jersey including the counties of Union, Hudson, Somerset, Monmouth, Ocean, Essex, and Morris County.
+If you’ve been accused of any local property crime like vandalism, graffiti or criminal mischief in New Jersey, contact me at 866-664-8118 for a free initial consultation.

 Thorough Vandalism Representation

-In New Jersey there are several different property crimes including Trespass, Criminal Mischief and Vandalism.
-Both Criminal Mischief and Trespass are laid out in the New Jersey Statute.
-An experienced New Jersey Vandalism Attorney will be able to defend you on any one of these charges.
-While there is no listing under the term Vandalism, there are two offenses that deal with graffiti and defacing private property.
+In New Jersey, there are several different property crimes, including trespass, criminal mischief and vandalism.
+Both criminal mischief and trespass are laid out in the New Jersey Statute.
+An experienced attorney will be able to defend you on any one of these charges.
+While there is no listing under the term vandalism, there are two offenses that deal with graffiti and defacing private property.

 A person is guilty if: